Superbro525Alt/Tailwind/README.md

 - `type` a string containing the type of graph.
 Must be in `GRAPH_TYPES`

 ##### `def display(self)`
-The display function creates a graph and returns an `widgets.Image` object that can be directly added to a `tailwind.window.Window` using `window.add_widget(widget)`
+The display function creates a graph and returns an `widgets.Image` object that can be directly added to a `tailwindall.window.Window` using `window.add_widget(widget)`

 #### Line Graph
-`tailwind.graphing.LineGraph`
+`tailwindall.graphing.LineGraph`

 ```python
 class LineGraph(Graph):